-Longtime Minnesota homeowners are mostly conditioned to the harsh weather elements, nevertheless, those weather elements are hard on your wallet.
-With energy prices looming year after year, there’s a few ways to save your energy dollars.
+Longtime Minnesota homeowners are mostly conditioned to the harsh weather elements.
+Nevertheless, those weather elements are hard on your wallet.
+With energy prices looming year after year, there are a few ways to save your energy dollars.

-Contact The Construction Group today for assistance with insulating your roof, attic, and what’s behind the walls.
+Contact The Construction Group today for assistance insulating your roof, attic, and what’s behind the walls.

 Take a look at our blog about insulation and how it can make your home more energy efficient, especially during those harsh weather elements.